Poland's president proposes urgent amendments to law on Russian influences

 Critics say the law violates the Polish Constitution and could keep government opponents from holding public office without full power to challenge the decisions in court.
 They say it could also have a negative effect on the eligibility of opposition candidates in an election due in the autumn.

-Critics said that the urgent amendments meant a retreat by Duda, who holds a law degree.

-“It is unbelievable that a person who has a doctor's degree in law has not read the bill through,” said Robert Kropiwnicki of the opposition Civic Coalition.
-“He needed four days to read it, understand it and is now amending it.”

-In its current form, the law will create a powerful committee, ostensibly meant to investigate Russian influence in Poland but is seen as primarily targeting opposition leader Donald Tusk, who is also an ex-prime minister and former top EU official.
+In its current form, the law will create a powerful committee, ostensibly meant to investigate Russian influence in Poland but is seen as primarily targeting Donald Tusk, a former prime minister who is now opposition leader.
 Law and Justice accuses Tusk of having been too friendly toward Russia as prime minister between 2007 and 2014, and making gas deals favorable to Russia before he went to Brussels to be the president of the European Council between 2014 and 2019.

 The U.S. State Department and the EU authorities have strongly criticized the law and expressed concerns about Poland's democracy.
 The 27-member EU, which Poland joined in 2004, also threatened to take measures if it became fully clear that such a law would undermine democratic standards.